mrazomej/phd/src/chapter_04/section_17_source_variability.md

 #### Dependent promoters

-When we relax the promoters independence assumption we can use the grand canonical ensemble formulation as described in [@Weinert2014].
-In this description the fold-change equation is given by
+When we relax the promoters' independence assumption, we can use the grand canonical ensemble formulation as described in [@Weinert2014].
+In this description, the fold-change equation is given by
 $$
 \text{fold-change} = \frac{1}{1 + \lambda_r e^{-\beta\Delta\varepsilon_{RA}}},
 \label{eq:ch4_eq60}
 $$
 where $\lambda_r$ is the fugacity of the repressor.
 The value of this fugacity is obtained by taking into account all of the repressor reservoirs considered in the system.
-In our case there are two repressor reservoirs: repressors bound to specific binding sites $\left\langle R_S \right\rangle$ and repressors bound to non-specific binding sites $\left\langle R_{NS} \right\rangle$.
+In our case, there are two repressor reservoirs: repressors bound to specific binding sites $\left\langle R_S \right\rangle$ and repressors bound to non-specific binding sites $\left\langle R_{NS} \right\rangle$.
 These two reservoirs are connected through the constraint